Envelopes

 These procedures will insert the page number interrupting the page border.

 Format, Border/Fill, Page.
-From the Border pop-up menu, choose Line, and select the style you want from the Available Border Styles list box.
-Press OK
+From the Border pop-up menu, choose Line, and select the style you

 Now choose Graphics, Text box.
 Right-click in the box and select Center.